USB 3.0: Overview

-USB 3.0 has transmission speeds of up to 5 Gbit/s or 5000 Mbit/s, about ten times faster than USB 2.0 (0.48 Gbit/s) even without considering that USB 3.0 is full duplex whereas USB 2.0 is half duplex.
-This gives USB 3.0 a potential total bidirectional bandwidth twenty times greater than USB 2.0.
+USB 3.0 has transmission speeds of up to 5 Gbit/s, or 5000 Mbit/s, about ten times as fast as USB 2.0 (0.48 Gbit/s) even without considering that USB 3.0 is full duplex whereas USB 2.0 is half duplex.
+This gives USB 3.0 a potential total bidirectional bandwidth twenty times as great as that of USB 2.0.
 Considering flow control, packet framing and protocol overhead, applications can expect 450 MB/s of bandwidth.

 Architecture and features

 In USB 3.0, dual-bus architecture is used to allow both USB 2.0 (Full Speed, Low Speed, or High Speed) and USB 3.0 (SuperSpeed) operations to take place simultaneously, thus providing backward compatibility.
 The structural topology is the same, consisting of a tiered star topology with a root hub at level 0 and hubs at lower levels to provide bus connectivity to devices.

 Data transfer and synchronization

 The SuperSpeed transaction is initiated by a host request, followed by a response from the device.
 The device either accepts the request or rejects it; if accepted, the device sends data or accepts data from the host.
 If the endpoint is halted, the device responds with a STALL handshake.
 If there is lack of buffer space or data, it responds with a Not Ready (NRDY) signal to tell the host that it is not able to process the request.
 When the device is ready, it sends an Endpoint Ready (ERDY) to the host which then reschedules the transaction.

-The use of unicast and the limited amount of multicast packets, combined with asynchronous notifications, enables links that are not actively passing packets to be put into reduced power states, which allows better power management.
+The use of unicast and the limited number of multicast packets, combined with asynchronous notifications, enables links that are not actively passing packets to be put into reduced power states, which allows better power management.

+USB 3.0 uses a spread-spectrum clock varying by up to 5000 ppm at 33 kHz to reduce EMI.
+As a result, the receiver needs to continually "chase" the clock to recover the data.
+Clock recovery is helped by the 8b/10b encoding and other designs.